DERMARK: A Dynamic, Efficient and Robust Multi-bit Watermark for Large Language Models: Theoretical Analysis

-Multi-bit watermark embedding is achieved during the LLM inference phase.
-For each bit $m_k$ of the multi-bit watermark $m \in \{0,1\}^K$, we assign a segment $S_k$ of consecutive tokens from $s$ for the $m_k$.
-Subsequently, we adopt the one-bit watermarking strategy to embed $m_k$ into $\mathcal{S}_k$.
-As shown in Fig.\ref{fig:process}, the watermarking process includes the following steps:
+Multi-bit watermark embedding occurs concurrently with LLM inference.
+Given a binary watermark $m \in \{0,1\}^K$, each bit $m_k$ is embedded into a segment $S_k$ of consecutive tokens from $\mathbf{s}$.
+We apply the one-bit watermarking method \cite{kirchenbauer2023watermark} to embed $m_k$ into its corresponding segment $S_k$.
+As shown in Fig.\ref{fig:process}, the watermarking process proceeds as follows: